DANSVILLE?— Some timeouts are worth more than others.

-Page 2 of 3 - “Second quarter, they went on a run and caused us some detrimental turnovers — turnovers where we don’t even get a shot off.
+“Second quarter, they went on a run and caused us some detrimental turnovers — turnovers where we don’t even get a shot off.
 We’re a good offensive rebounding team, and if we don’t get a shot off we don’t get a second chance at offensive put-backs.
 They made us speed the game up, which we talked about how we didn’t want that to happen because Hornell is very good at it.
 They’re athletic, they get turnovers and they’re good at scoring in transition.”

 DJ Betts led Dansville with 10 points.
 Derek Wampole had eight points and seven rebounds, while Cameron Davis added seven points and seven boards for the youthful Mustangs.

 “We don’t have a lot of senior leadership and varsity experience,” Moodie said.
 “We’re heavy with the juniors.
 The seniors that I do have don’t have a lot of high school level basketball experience, so it’s hard to slow the game down, especially at points when it’s a close game and the team you’re playing against is pressing you a little bit to speed you up.
 It’s hard to do that, but we have shown signs that we’re capable of doing it.
 I hope that continues into sectionals.”

 The Mustangs were without senior center Ian Forbes, sidelined with a broken foot.

 “It hurts,” Moodie said.
 “He is one guy that’s a senior leadership guy.
 He’s been in the program all the way up through.
 He’s really the only guy on our team that has that (experience).
 He does a great job of being at practice and at the games talking to the guys.”